stacknerd/ioBroker.msghub/docs/modules/MsgFactory.md

 Notes:
 - `lifecycle.state` is the canonical current state for UI/sorting.
 - `timing.remindEvery` is a reminder interval (ms) used by the store/scheduler (logic implemented later).
+- `timing.timeBudget` is an optional planning duration (ms) for scheduling/UX (no core side effects).

 ---